-If you move to Cornwall from another area, you can continue to use your old badge and apply for a new one from Cornwall Council when it expires.
+If you move to Cornwall from another area, you can continue to use your old badge.
+You can apply for a new badge from Cornwall Council when your old one expires.
 You should tell the Council that issued your old badge about your change of address.

 What if my blue badge is lost, stolen or destroyed?

-We can issue a replacement badge if yours is lost, stolen, destroyed or so damaged or faded that it can’t be read.
-You will need to provide a new photo and the £10.00 fee.
+We can issue a replacement badge if yours is lost or stolen.
+You will need to provide a new photo.
+The fee for a replacement badge is £10.00.

 What to do if a blue badge holder has died?

-If you still need to talk to us about your Blue Badge application you can call us on 0300 1234 121 (option 4)
+If you still need to talk to us about your Blue Badge application please call us on 0300 1234 121 (option 4)